howsoai/howso-docs/source/user_guide/advanced_capabilities/influential_cases.rst

 Concepts & Terminology
 ----------------------
-Influential cases and most similiar cases represent the cases with the smallest distance to the case of interest.
-They are closely related, as most similar cases can be any of number of cases ranked by distance while influential cases are a subset of most similiar cases comprising of cases close enough to influence the case of interest.
-Boundary cases are the most similiar cases that have a different action value.
+Influential cases and most similar cases represent the cases with the smallest distance to the case of interest.
+They are closely related, as most similar cases can be any of number of cases ranked by distance while influential cases are a subset of most similar cases comprising of cases close enough to influence the case of interest.
+Boundary cases are the most similar cases that have a different action value.

 - :ref:`influential_cases`
 - :ref:`most_similar_cases`